What is Choline?

 Choline is a precursor to a number of vital molecules, such as acetylcholine (Blusztajn, 1998) and phospholipids (v) , that support neural functioning. (vi)

-How can we include Choline in a child’s diet?
+How can we include Choline in our diet?

 The National Academy of Medicine recommends a daily Choline intake of 200-550 mg, depending on age (see chart below).